ModyQyW/fabric/docs/guide/linter/eslint.md

 ## Installation

 You have to install ESLint first.
+We currently support ESLint v8.

 ::: code-group